kindredgroup/pit-toolkit/README.md

 It is expected that pipeline will checkout PIT project from well-known location or alternatively, tools provided by PIT Toolkit may be pre-installed into pipeline image.

-PIT will locate specification file `pitfile.yml` in the repository which triggered the pipeline and start execution of deployment process (The process is visualised in the diagram below).
+PIT will locate specification file `pitfile.yml` in the repository which triggered the pipeline.

+PIT will examine the content of git event and pass it through `filters` as they are defined in the pit spec file.
+Filter is defined as an array of regex patterns to be applied to file names which were part of the GIT event.
+If some filter matches a file, then PIT will start execution of deployment process (The process is visualised in the diagram below).

 The PIT spec file contains definitions of:
 - Lock Manager app